10 Things You Didn’t Know about Dry Cleaning

-If you have garments without a care label, they would be cleaned at what’s called “owners risk”.
-In fact, without a care label from the manufacture, dry cleaners aren’t assured of the best method to use on the fabric.
+If you have garments without a care label, they would be cleaned at what’s called the “owner’s risk”.
+In fact, without a care label from the manufacturer, dry cleaners aren’t assured of the best method to use on the fabric.

 8. You are covered by the Consumer Rights act.

 Did you know?
-You are covered by the Consumer Rights Act to protect against an unsatisfactory dry clean service.
+As a customer opting for a dry cleaning service, you are covered by the Consumer Rights Act to protect against an unsatisfactory dry clean service.

 9. Let the dry cleaners know about the nature of any stains.